Skip to main content

 4. Ensure employees don’t have access permissions from previous positions

 As employees change positions within the organization, their access permissions can accumulate, causing privilege creep.
 During the user access review process, we recommend that you ensure employees’ access permissions match their current job responsibilities.
-Be sure to check if employees who recently switched departments still have permissions from their previous job posts.
+Be sure to check if employees who have recently switched departments still have permissions from their previous job posts.

 5. Align user access with the segregation of duties principle